-- 2.6.2 Ensure staff and volunteers adhere to confidentiality protocols and that information is shared appropriately. - 2.6.3 Ensure staff are aware that they have a professional responsibility to share information with other agencies in order to safeguard children, (as set out in 'Information sharing; Advice for practitioners providing safeguarding services to children, young people, parents and carers,' DfE, July 2018). - 2.6.4 Ensure that if a member of staff receives a Subject Access Request (under the Data Protection Act 2018) from a pupil or parent, they will refer the request to the DSL or Headteacher. - 2.6.5 Ensure staff are clear with children that they cannot promise to keep secrets. - The Designated Safeguarding Lead / Deputies will: - 2.6.6 Disclose information about a pupil to other members of staff on a 'need to know' basis.
+- 2.6.2 Ensure staff and volunteers adhere to confidentiality protocols and that information is shared appropriately. - 2.6.3 Ensure staff are aware that they have a professional responsibility to share information with other agencies in order to safeguard children, (as set out in 'Information sharing; Advice for practitioners providing safeguarding services to children, young people, parents and carers, 'DfE, July 2018). - 2.6.4 Ensure that if a member of staff receives a Subject Access Request (under the Data Protection Act 2018) from a pupil or parent they will refer the request to the DSL or Headteacher. - 2.6.5 Ensure staff are clear with children that they cannot promise to keep secrets. - The Designated Safeguarding Lead/Deputies will: - 2.6.6 Disclose information about a pupil to other members of staff on a 'need to know 'basis.
 Parental consent may be required. - 2.6.7 Aim to gain consent to share information and be mindful of situations where to do so would place a child at increased risk of harm.
 Information may be shared without consent if a person believes that there is good reason to do so, and that the sharing of information will enhance the safeguarding of a child in a timely manner. - 2.6.8 Record when decisions are made to share or withhold information, who information has been shared with and why.
-(See 'Working Together to Safeguard Children,' July 2018) - 2.6.9 Seek advice about confidentiality from outside agencies if required.
-(See 'Information sharing; Advice for practitioners providing safeguarding services to children, young people, parents and carers,' DfE, July 2018).
+(See 'Working Together to Safeguard Children, 'July 2018) - 2.6.9 In cases where the 'serious harm test 'is met, schools must withhold providing the data in compliance with schools 'obligations under the Data Protection Act 2018 and the GDPR.
+Where in doubt schools should seek independent legal advice. - 2.6.10 Seek advice about confidentiality from outside agencies if required.
+(See 'Information sharing; Advice for practitioners providing safeguarding services to children, young people, parents and carers, 'DfE, July 2018).

-2.7 Communication with Parents / Carers
+2.7 Communication with Parents/Carers

-- 2.7.1 Ensure that parents / carers are informed of the responsibility placed on the school and staff in relation to child protection by setting out its duties in the school prospectus / website. - 2.7.2 Undertake appropriate discussion with parents / carers prior to involvement of another agency, unless the circumstances preclude this action. - 2.7.3 Seek advice from Social Care if the school believes that notifying parents could increase the risk of harm to the child.
-Particular circumstances where parents may not be informed include any disclosure of sexual abuse or physical abuse where the child has an injury or where it may lead to the loss of evidence. - 2.7.4 Record what discussions have taken place with parents or if a decision has been made not to discuss it with parents, record the reasons why.
+- 1. Ensure that parents/carers are informed of the responsibility placed on the school and staff in relation to child protection by setting out its duties in the school prospectus/website. - 2.
+Undertake appropriate discussion with parents/carers prior to involvement of another agency, unless the circumstances preclude this action. - 3.
+Seek advice from Social Care if the school believes that notifying parents could increase the risk of harm to the child.
+[Further guidance on this can be found in the Inter-agency Procedures of the Safeguarding Children Partnership Board].
+Particular circumstances where parents may not be informed include any disclosure of sexual abuse or physical abuse where the child has an injury or where it may lead to the loss of evidence. - 4.
+Record what discussions have taken place with parents or if a decision has been made not to discuss it with parents, record the reasons why.
 Records may subsequently be disclosable to relevant partner agencies if Child Protection proceedings commence, (see 2.6.1)

-2.8 Dealing with Sexual Violence and Sexual Harassment between children
+8. Dealing with Sexual Violence and Sexual Harassment between children

-The school recognises that sexual violence and sexual harassment can occur between two children of any age and sex.
+The school recognise that sexual violence and sexual harassment can occur between two children of any age and sex.
 Sexual violence may include rape, assault by penetration or sexual assault.
 Sexual harassment refers to 'unwanted conduct of a sexual nature', such as sexual comments, sexual taunting or physical behaviour such as deliberately brushing against someone.
 Online sexual harassment may include non-consensual sharing of sexual images and videos, sexualised online bullying, unwanted sexual comments and messages, and sexual exploitation, coercion and threats.